About the graduate programme

 IMSc offers an outstanding intellectual environment for fundamental research.

-IMSc actively encourages able and motivated students with a deep interest in research to apply to our doctoral (graduate) programs in Theoretical Physics, Mathematics and Theoretical Computer Science.
+IMSc actively encourages able and motivated students with a deep interest in research to apply to our doctoral (graduate) programs in Theoretical Physics, Mathematics, Theoretical Computer Science and Computational Biology.
 We value motivation, creativity, independence and the ability to work hard.
 We look for these qualities in students who apply to us.

 If you are a prospective graduate student, this is what you need to be aware of: We select our graduate students every year, usually in June.
 Entering students typically have a basic undergraduate or post-graduate degree in the sciences or in an engineering discipline.